 Why should you buy this: It’s small, affordable, and easy to use.

 Who’s it for: Vacationers looking for an inexpensive rugged camera.

 Why we picked the XP120:

-Fujifilm has mostly killed off its point-and-shoot lineup except for one: the rugged XP120.
+Fujifilm has mostly killed off its point-and-shoot lineup except for the rugged XP series.
 Why?
 Because it’s a category that still sells well.
-Although similar to the Olympus Tough TG-4, the XP120 has an affordable price tag and is lightweight.
+Although similar to the Olympus Tough TG-5, the XP120 has an affordable price tag — we’ve seen it as low as $103 online — and is as lightweight as possible.
 But don’t let its simple design fool you: The XP120 is waterproof to 65 feet, shockproof from 5.8 feet, freezeproof to 14-degrees Fahrenheit, and dustproof.

 Inside the XP120 is a 16.4-megapixel backside-illuminated CMOS sensor.
-The camera handles continuous shooting of 10 frames per second, and Full HD video is captured at 60p.
-Its 5x optical zoom lens offers optical image stabilization.
-Built-in Wi-Fi lets you upload vacation pics while you’re still on vacation, or print to Fujifilm’s Instax Share printer.
+The camera handles continuous shooting at 10 frames per second, and Full HD video is captured at 60p.
+Its 5x optical zoom lens is optically stabilized to help you get steady pictures, even if you’re teetering on a log in a lake.
+Built-in Wi-Fi lets you upload vacation pics while you’re still on vacation, or print to one of Fujifilm’s Instax Share printers for pocketable instant prints.

-If you don’t need the GPS or RAW support of the TG-4, save yourself some cash with the XP120.
+If you don’t need the GPS or RAW support of the TG-5, save yourself some cash with the XP120.

 How much will it cost: $500